purpe-research/sumeru-sdk/README.md

 	Sumeru is a RISC-V "rv32im" single-board-computer (SBC).
-This directory contains a SDK for Sumeru.
+This repository contains a SDK for Sumeru.
 This SDK is based on the stock RISC-V toolchain and libc (newlib) provided by the RISC-V foundation.